gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 #### Updater status reporting

-Instance heartbeats will be extended to incorporate and send data that is written to `/var/lib/teleport/versions/update.yaml` by the `teleport-update` binary.
+Instance heartbeats will be extended to incorporate and send data that is written to `/var/lib/teleport/versions/update.yaml` and `/tmp/teleport_update_uuid` by the `teleport-update` binary.

 The following data related to the rollout are stored in each instance heartbeat:
 - `agent_update_start_time`: timestamp of individual agent's upgrade time